main header image

 Gichin Funakoshi, 1925

-I am 46 years old.
+If we are to be truthful we simply can't speculate.
+We have to go by what we know.
+And what I know is this: I am 46 years old.
 I began training in karate in 1970 when I was ten years old under one teacher, and he is my teacher today.
-I have trained under no one else.
 My teacher began studying karate on Okinawa in early 1960, and he has trained under two men only in the past 46 years.

 Their karate at that moment in time was pure; pure in the sense that it had not been changed for commercial purposes, or to address a fad, or to compete in tournaments, or to appeal to Westerners.
+We have no idea how that karate was different from karate taught in 1800 or 1850 or 1930; we only know what it was like then, at that moment in time.

-The problem with change is that the more casual we are about it, the more we risk dissolution of something that we may not - yet - understand.
+The problem with change is that the more casual we are about it, the more we risk the dissolution of something that we may not—yet—understand.
+It's not that change is necessarily bad, but that a too-casual attitude about it risks chaos and the loss of something that may be important.

-Courtesy & with permission Carl Hoffman from CyberDojo Post
+Courtesy & with permission Carl Hoffman from CyberDojo Post.